Lion and Tusk: Background

 The Lion and Tusk was adopted as a corporate insignia of the British South Africa Company following it receiving a Royal Charter allowing it to fly its own flag.
 The Lion and Tusk featured in the centre of the flag of the British South Africa Company.
 The Lion and Tusk was referred to in heraldic terms as "a lion passant guardant Or, supporting with its right forepaw an ivory tusk proper", though it was also irreverently referred to as "the lion with the tooth-pick".
 A 1902 Admiralty warrant later entitled the BSAC to use the Lion and Tusk on Blue and Red Ensigns.

-During the early days of Company rule in Rhodesia, it was used as the badges of the British South Africa Police and the Rhodesia Horse cavalry unit.
+During the early days of Company rule in Rhodesia, it was used as the badge of the British South Africa Police and the Rhodesia Horse cavalry unit.
 Following the 1922 Southern Rhodesian government referendum where Southern Rhodesia voted for responsible government independent of the BSAC, the Lion and Tusk fell into disuse in the Rhodesias, especially in Southern Rhodesia where their people wanted new symbols independent of BSAC influence.
 It continued to be used as the BSAC's corporate logo until 1965 when the company merged with the Charter International.